Frequently Asked Questions

 Where will a new library building go, will it be newly built or repurposed, who will pay for it, when will it be built?

 The Library Committee suggested to study participants sites that offered a walkable distance to downtown Middleville with a focus on easy accessibility and parking.
 Feedback from the study favored the riverside location near the pavilion and amphitheater.
 Final determination of a new site and the building specifications will be decided between the Village and the generosity of our donor community with ample opportunity for input from the community.
+In late 2025, the concept of a mixed-use municipal and library space was introduced as a way to better utilize available funding.
+This space, whether it be a new construction or a major renovation of an existing space, will be designed and built only after the community has had the chance to consider our options and offer insight and feedback.

 What will happen to the existing library?